How Do I Get My Car Out of Impound?

 What if I Do Not Have Proof of Car Insurance

 If you do not have car insurance on your impounded vehicle, and it is a requirement, you are going to need to get it.
 In some states, not having car insurance on your car could be the cause of your impound troubles.
-Getting car insurance after going without for any length of time can make things somewhat difficult and likely expensive in most states.
-Uninsured drivers are often considered high risk drivers.
+Going without car insurance for any length of time can make getting a new car insurance policy somewhat difficult and possibly more costly.
 High risk drivers have a more difficult time getting car insurance, usually because it can be so expensive.

 - Shop Around for Car Insurance: Yes, I know time is of the essence, but you do not want to accept your first car insurance quote.
 Get a minimum of three to help get the best deal.
 Look for insurance agencies who specialize in high risk drivers.
 You will often get better service because the agent will be more interested in you as a customer.
 Many preferred agencies will write high risk policies, but they often give the best customer service to their preferred good risk drivers which often make up the bulk of their clientele.
 Online car insurance is an option, but make sure you research coverage and be sure to speak with a representative if you have any questions about your policy.